Video Filming Checklist & Format for Service Businesses | BARKmedia

 • Ideal: 30 to 60 seconds

-• If it runs longer, that is fine.
+• If it runs longer, that's fine.
 You can trim later.

 • If you mess up, pause and restart the sentence.
 Keep rolling.